 When to take it

-It does not matter if you take it before, with or after food.
+It does not matter if you take it with or without food.

 If you take too much (overdose)

-think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons
+think that you or anyone else may have taken too much of this medicine.
+Do this even

-Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+if there are no signs of discomfort or poisoning.

 If you take too many tablets, you may feel sleepy, dizzy, faint or have a slow heartbeat.